vanessabrazuna/dev-finances/README.md

 2. Install `Live Server` and `Live Sass Compiler` extension
 3. Right click `index.html` > `Open with Live Server`
 4. Access the **generated address** in your browser 🚀
----

-Made with 💜 by Rocketseat, modified by Vanessa Brazuna